 If your GP cannot deal with a problem, then you'll usually be referred to a hospital for tests, treatment, or to see a consultant with specialist knowledge.

 GP practices should make information about their services easily available to their patients.
-Most practices have a practice leaflet available – please ask for one.
+Most practices have a practice leaflet available, so please ask for one.

 Choosing a GP

 You have the legal right to choose a GP practice that best suits your needs.
 Try comparing GP practices according to facilities, services, access and performance before you decide.
 Ask friends, relatives and others you trust for their thoughts and recommendations.

 iWantGreatCare is a website where people leave healthcare reviews about doctors, dentists, hospitals, GP surgeries and medicines.